th2-net/th2-docs/content/versions/1-5-4/getting-started/use-th2/3-run-script.md

     icon: mdi-magnify
 ---

-As we prepared environment for tests, we can run special script for check our system for vulnerables.
+As we have already prepared environment for the tests, we can run special script to check our system for vulnerabilities.

 <!--more-->

 ## Clone the script

-Clone needed branch from the [demo script repository](https://github.com/th2-net/th2-demo-script).
+Clone corresponding branch from the [demo script repository](https://github.com/th2-net/th2-demo-script).

 ```shell
 git clone -b ver-1.5.4-main_scenario --single-branch https://github.com/th2-net/th2-demo-script.git